carsongrett/guess-the-winner/README.md

 ## Features

-- **3-Strike System**: Players have 3 strikes before their streak ends
+- **3-Strike System**: Players have 3 strikes before their score resets
-- **Streak Tracking**: Persistent streak and best streak tracking
+- **Score Tracking**: Persistent score and best score tracking
 - **Mobile-First Design**: Optimized for mobile devices with no-scroll layout
 - **PWA Support**: Installable as a mobile app
 - **Local Data**: Uses JSON files for game data (expandable to API)